 This website design has plenty of room for content which helps to expound on the subtleties of the watch brand and model on display.
 Clearly this firm is far sighted in using content marketing, knowing that the brand part is already amply covered in its copious advertising.
 So let the pen do the talking here!

 It is refreshing to see school websites thinking out of the box when it comes to the design of their websites.
-However, it seems the trend is only with art schools, and SOTA has one of the best websites of a school in Singapore.
+However, it seems the trend is only with art schools, and SOTA has one of the best websites of for school in Singapore.

 The website incorporates a plethora of colours which in some people’s opinion is too much, but it stands out when compared to other education-based websites.
 CTAs are important in web design, and SOTA has a cleverly design CTA that directs the user to sign up for courses, and their newsletter for updates on the trends shaping the Singapore art scene.